Please turn your device to landscape mode.

 When we ask young people to complete the survey, we bring support information for young people in case anyone feels worried or anxious from the survey questions.
 We talk with young people about the services and encourage them to make contact if they want to talk with someone.

-Youthline are advised of the days we are visiting different places to do the survey, so they will know to expect calls or messages from students who might have questions or worries.
+Youthline are advised of the days we are visiting different places to do the survey.
 We also ensure that teachers, counsellors and other support agencies in each region know about the survey.

 Young people have the option of asking for help by completing an online form that is totally separate to their survey responses.
 We monitor these forms and a trained provider such as the school pastoral care advisor contacts young people who ask for help in this way.